BoniatoRelleno/SidebarFunctionListVSC/README.md

 ![Function List](resources/readme2.png)

-You can also sort alphabetically or search the list with the icons above or by using the commands 'Sort Function List' and 'Filter Functions' if you prefer.
+You can also sort alphabetically or search the list with the icons above.

 ![Sort And Search Icons](resources/readme3.png)

+ Or by using the commands 'Sort Function List' and 'Filter Functions' if you prefer.

 ![Sort Function List](resources/readme4.png)